chaofengc/IQA-PyTorch/README.md

 # Python Toolbox for Image Quality Assessment
-An IQA toolbox with pure python.
+An IQA toolbox with pure python and pytorch.

 **Please follow the [contribution instructions](Instruction.md) to make contributions to this repository.**

 ## [**TODO**] Introduction

 This is a image quality assessment toolbox with pure python, supporting many mainstream full reference (FR) and no reference (NR) metrics.
+We also support training new DNN models with several public IQA datasets.

-Please refer to [Awesome-Image-Quality-Assessment](https://github.com/chaofengc/Awesome-Image-Quality-Assessment) for a comprehensive summary.
+Please refer to [Awesome-Image-Quality-Assessment](https://github.com/chaofengc/Awesome-Image-Quality-Assessment) for a comprehensive summary as well as download links for IQA datasets.
 <details close>
 <summary>Supported methods (FR):</summary>